Spotlight on Black Digital Work

 Photo used with permission from Dr. Kishonna Gray.

-Dr. Kishonna Gray — Assistant Professor, Arizona State University
+Dr. Kishonna Gray — Assistant Professor, University of Illinois at Chicago

 Expertise & Interests: intersectionality; social interactions in digital communities; digital ethnography

 Dr. Kishonna Gray is an assistant professor in the Department of Communication and Gender and Women’s Studies at the University of Illinois at Chicago.
 She is also a faculty associate at the Berkman Klein Center for Internet and Society at Harvard University.
 Professor Gray previously served as a MLK Scholar and Visiting Professor in Women and Gender Studies and Comparative Media Studies at Massachusetts Institute of Technology (MIT).